Reworking Your Relationship

 Reworking Marriage

 It occurred to us that this is what the Lord has done for our marriage many times.
-When things have came up that could spoil our marriage, or we’ve done dumb/sinful things that can turn our relationship in bad directions, we’ve turned to the Lord.
-He has helped us to rework things.
+When rotten things came up that seem to spoil or taint our relationship, or we’ve done dumb/sinful things that turned our marriage in bad directions, God has been there to help us.
+But then it was up to us to lean into Him and do what He showed us to do.

 In the devotional thoughts written by Margaret and Erling, they refer to God being the potter at His wheel.
 He is “always reshaping His relationship with us and His world” because of the changes we encounter.
 They write: